RollerCoaster Tycoon: RollerCoaster Tycoon 3

 Two expansion packs for RollerCoaster Tycoon 3 were released - Soaked! and Wild!.
 A bundle, RollerCoaster Tycoon 3 Gold, was also released, including the original game and the Soaked! expansion pack; this was followed by RollerCoaster Tycoon 3 Platinum (Deluxe for the EU version of the game), including both expansion packs and the original game.
 RollerCoaster Tycoon 3 Platinum was released for Microsoft Windows and MacOS X.

 A remastered version of the game titled RollerCoaster Tycoon 3 Complete Edition, developed and published by Frontier Foundry, was released for Windows, macOS, and Nintendo Switch, featuring widescreen support and revamped controls to accommodate for Switch features.

 RollerCoaster Tycoon World

 RollerCoaster Tycoon World was developed by Nvizzio Creations for Atari Interactive and RCTO Productions and released on 16 November 2016.
-The installment is different from previous games in that players build coasters with a spline-based system.
+The instalment is different from previous games in that players build coasters with a spline-based system.
 It also introduced a new "Architect mode" and "safety-rating" options when building coasters.
 The game is also the first to incorporate the Steam Workshop.

 The game received largely negative reviews, both from critics and fans of the franchise, particularly compared to Planet Coaster, which was released the day after and received largely positive reviews.